BlaineDev/431-2020/classes/postclass/README.md

 - Your **class participation grade** is determined in large part by your completion of Minute Papers.
 Your Minute Paper grade is available [in the grades roster](http://bit.ly/431-2020-grades).
     - Your class participation grade cannot be lower than your Minute Paper grade.
 Dr. Love won't make final decisions about class participation adjustments until all other grades are complete.
     - Dr. Love can add up to 15 points for completed bonus activities, helpful Piazza comments/answers/questions, helpful in-class participation and TA feedback.
-        - Most students will gain between 0 and 5 points beyond their Minute Paper score.
+Most students will gain between 0 and 5 points.
-        - A way to get an easy point is to finish the class evaluation at https://webapps.case.edu/courseevals/ so that you can truthfully answer `a` to question 31 on Quiz 2.
+        - Worried?
+Finish the class evaluation at https://webapps.case.edu/courseevals/ so that you can truthfully answer `a` to question 31 on Quiz 2.
 - Your **labs grade** is available now [in the grades roster](http://bit.ly/431-2020-grades).
 This includes your grade (and TA feedback) on Lab 8.
     - If you want Dr. Love to review your grade on a Lab, you must submit the [form to request a regrade](http://bit.ly/431-2020-lab-regrade-requests) by Thursday 2020-12-10 at noon.
 - Your **projects grade**.
 You should know your grade on Project A already.
 Grades on Project B will be available once Dr. Love has graded Project B.